rejyoung/s3-file-manager/README.md

 - `filePaths` - An array of strings representing the complete file paths for each successfully uploaded file.
 - `skippedFiles` - An array containing the names of all files whose uploads failed.

-> If the upload of a particular file fails, the method will not throw an error.
+> This method reads local files from disk and automatically constructs the appropriate file buffer or readable stream for each based on its size, preparing it for upload to the storage bucket.
+If the upload of a particular file fails, the method will not throw an error.
 Instead, the names of all files that failed to upload are returned.

 ### Download Methods
 #### `getStream()`